 During the 1980s, Mr. Reidy lived in Washington DC, managing political programs and raising funds under two chairmen of the Democratic National Committee.
-He directed finance projects for campaigns for President and for U.S. Senate and House of Representatives, and he advised dozens of candidates at national and local levels.
-Earlier, he worked at a Washington trade group representing employee-owned companies and firms financed by employee leveraged buy-outs.
+He directed finance and political projects for campaigns for President and for U.S. Senate and House of Representatives, and he directly advised dozens of candidates at national and local levels.
+Earlier, he worked at a Washington trade group representing employee-owned companies.

 A graduate in economics of the University of Notre Dame, Mr. Reidy also studied and worked in Mexico City, Boston and New York.
 He spent his school years in radio broadcasting as an on-air announcer, news writer & engineer.
 He grew up as an all-purpose assistant in his father's retail stores in western New York State.